bokkypoobah/FixedSupplyTokenFactory/README.md

 ### What is the cost of deploying my own token contract?

-For the network transaction fees, deploying a new token contracts costs [~ 900k gas](https://ropsten.etherscan.io/tx/0x7e70ff44232a52d30abcb5cb0b620c841e9b0ffc59044cf3d17be19f85169702).
-At 5 gwei gas price, the cost will amount to ~ 0.18 ethers.
+For the network transaction fees, deploying a new token contracts will cost [~ 900k gas](https://ropsten.etherscan.io/tx/0x7e70ff44232a52d30abcb5cb0b620c841e9b0ffc59044cf3d17be19f85169702).
+At a 5 gwei gas price, the network transaction fees will amount to ~ 0.0045 ethers (or ~ USD 0.61 at ETH/USD 136).

 The is also a `minimumFee` (currently 0.1 ETH), that must be sent along with the factory's `deployTokenContract()` call.
+You can view the current `minimumFee` setting in the *Read Contract** tab of [EtherScan](https://etherscan.io/address/0xfAEcE565D445e98Ea024f02FF06607B4654eEb56#readContract), specified in wei.

 <br />